jafingerhut/p4lang-tests/README.md

   'ipv4_racl' and 'ipv6_racl', and also to those two tables from 'ipv6_acl' and 'mac_acl'), then 'to' table action just needs to have its writes occur after 'from' table action writes.

-* green solid line with filled in circle, no label - successor dependency.
+* `SUCCESSOR` dependency, drawn as green solid line with filled in circle, no label.
 Occurs when a 'from' table does an apply(to_table) conditionally, based on the action of the result, or the hit/miss part of the result.
 Also occurs from a condition or table, to a condition or table, I believe to indicate the sequential order of those two things (TBD whether there is more to it than this).

-* yellow (or orange) solid line, and label - reverse read dependency.
+* `REVERSE_READ` dependency, drawn as yellow (or orange) solid line, and label.
 This occurs from a table that reads a field, or from a condition that reads a field, to a table that has an action that writes the field.
 In the RMT hardware architecture, it is straightforward to schedule these in the same stage, but the reason for the dependency is to ensure that the 'from' table/condition is _not executed after_ the 'to' table action writes.

-* black dotted line with arrow, no label - control flow 'dependency' (dependency in quotes because such dependencies make no restrictions on scheduling -- we are free to reorder two events during exection if none of the other dependencies above apply between two nodes).
+* `CONTROL_FLOW` dependency, drawn as black dotted line with arrow, no label (dependency is in quotes because such dependencies make no restrictions on scheduling -- we are free to reorder two events during exection if none of the other dependencies above apply between two nodes).

 References in the code: